PREVIOUS PROJECTS

 AIRE began as an exploration of how we care for and about others, ourselves, and the environment through philosophical dialogue.
 What started as a facilitated reading group soon grew to commissioned art, an archival exhibition, and a conference, all grounded in collaborative and creative inquiry.

-AIRE was made possible through funding from the Irish Research Council’s New Foundations Award, and was led by Dr Lucy Elvis and Michela Dianetti.
+AIRE was made possible through funding from the Irish Research Council’s New Foundations Award, and was led by Lucy Elvis and Michela Dianetti.

 When is Water Not Water?

-PI: Dr Lucy Elvis
+PI: Lucy Elvis

 Postgraduate Researcher: Michela Dianetti